Explore funding opportunities and discover something new: ‘Feed’

-What about the supporters and creators right now? 👀
+What about the supporters and makers right now? 👀

 Wadizhas launched a "Feed" pagethat compiles the latest news from makers and supporters.
-It’s a kind of “social service” where you can check out crowdfunding updates that match your interests in real time.
+It’s a kind of “social service” where you can browse crowdfunding updates that match your interests in real time.

 The feed, which was first introduced to users last June, has reportedly seen its average daily page views increase more than tenfold since its launch and continues to grow steadily.